THE AADC STUDENT HANDBOOK

 All dancers that participate in the performance team will be required to purchase additional costumes that will only be worn for the team’s performances.
 These routines do not appear as part of our end of year show.
 A costume will be required for each individual routine being performed inclusive of tights and shoes.

 Our aim is to focus on growing the team environment and culture within our performance teams and part of the team culture is a uniform.
 All team members will be required to purchase a school jacket that is to be worn to all performances.
 This also assists staff in quickly identifying our performers when we are out and about.
-Please see us at the desk to order your AADC school jacket should you not have one.

 Each dance festival sets its own entry fee’s that must be paid at the time of submitting the entry forms.
 Each item your dancer performs in will attract an entry fee regardless of solo or troupe.
 The entry fee will be invoiced to parents via our studio and must be paid in full prior to the competition to ensure participation in the performance.